 You've probably heard it before: The simplest explanation is usually the right one.
 Detectives use it to deduce who's the likeliest suspect in a murder case -- you know, the butler did it.
 Doctors use it to determine the illness behind a set of symptoms.
 Whenever you have two or more theories that make exactly the same predictions, the simpler one is always best.

 This line of reasoning is called Occam's razor.
-It's used in a wide variety of ways throughout the world as a means to slice through a problem or situation and eliminate unnecessary elements.
+It's used in a wide variety of ways throughout the world as a philosophical tool to slice through a problem or situation and eliminate unnecessary elements.
 But what we call the razor is a little different than what its author originally wrote.
-There are two parts that are considered the basis of Occam's razor, and they were originally written in Latin:
+There are two theories that are considered the basis of Occam's razor, and they were originally written in Latin: